Stay up-to-date in pulmonary and critical care. No spam.

 Why only a 40% adherence with low tidal volume ventilation for ARDS at a top U.S. academic medical center?
 The exasperated authors simply refer you to their earlier work showing knowledge deficits and culture barriers, prevalent erroneous physician beliefs about supposed contraindications or just failing to diagnose ARDS, and forgetting to do it because no ICU protocol was in place.
 In fact, these adherence rates represent a significant improvement over the last go-round of examining LTVV adherence soon after the ARDSNet trial (although that was a while ago).

-I’ll throw in the obligatory this was a single-center observational trial, correlation does not prove causation, etc. But here you have an intervention previously proven to improve survival, now with a robust linear (inverse) relationship between adherence with that intervention and observed mortality … if you want more than that, you’re a tough cookie (or just an unrealistic one).
+I'll throw in the obligatory this was a single-center observational trial, correlation does not prove causation, etc. But here you have an intervention previously proven to improve survival, now with a robust linear (inverse) relationship between adherence with that intervention and observed mortality ... it's hard to demand more than this from research of this type.

-Like other work from these authors, this article is a humbling and compelling reminder of how badly we need their nascent, still-finding-its-way discipline of “health services research,” which means studying and working to improve real-world care to ensure all patients gain the benefits of therapies proven in randomized trials.
+Like other work from these authors, this article is a humbling and compelling reminder of how valuable the discipline of "health services research" might become.
+Health services research studies real-world care systems, with one of its goals ensuring all patients gain the benefits of therapies proven in randomized trials.
 They say it like this:

 Rigorous knowledge translation research, aimed at improving the implementation of clinical research into practice, is needed to maximise the public’s return on investment from clinical and preclinical research that established the short term efficacy of lung protective ventilation.

-Let’s give credit to these institutions and their people who are confident and dedicated enough to examine and report on their own processes and performance, in our “don’t ask, don’t look, don’t tell” paranoid medical culture ever-fearful of lawsuits, bad press and the Quality Police.
-Any “flaws” they find in the care at Johns Hopkins are overwhelmingly likely to be present at many, if not most other community and academic medical centers, I suspect.
-Before saying “We don’t have that here,” I’d ask: How do you know?
+In our “don't ask, don't look, don't tell” paranoid medical culture ever-fearful of lawsuits, bad press and the Quality Police, credit is due here for the confidence and courage to self-examine and report on their own practice and performance.
+Any areas for improvement found at Johns Hopkins are overwhelmingly likely to be present at most other community and academic medical centers.
+Before saying "We don't have that problem here," I'd ask: How would you know?

 Needham DM et al. Lung protective mechanical ventilation and two year survival in patients with acute lung injury: prospective cohort study.
 BMJ 2012;344:e2124.